ramonskie/jellyfin-plugin-prunarr-bridge/README.md

-# Jellyfin Plugin for Prunarr
+# Jellyfin Plugin for OxiCleanarr

-A native Jellyfin plugin that enables Prunarr to manage "Leaving Soon" media visibility through symlinks via HTTP API.
+A native Jellyfin plugin that enables OxiCleanarr to manage "Leaving Soon" media visibility through symlinks via HTTP API.

 ## Problem

-Prunarr currently requires direct filesystem access to create symlinks to media files that are approaching deletion.
+OxiCleanarr currently requires direct filesystem access to create symlinks to media files that are approaching deletion.
 This creates deployment complexity with Docker volume mappings and path translation issues.

 ## Solution

-This Jellyfin plugin moves symlink management into Jellyfin's filesystem context, exposing HTTP APIs that Prunarr can call.
+This Jellyfin plugin moves symlink management into Jellyfin's filesystem context, exposing HTTP APIs that OxiCleanarr can call.
 The plugin follows the Single Responsibility Principle: it **only manages symlinks**.
-Library management and scanning remain the responsibility of Prunarr.
+Library management and scanning remain the responsibility of OxiCleanarr.

 ## Features